JusticeZzy/FunduSegmenter/README.md

 #### 7.2. nnU-Net
 You can implement nnU-Net by following the official [repository](https://github.com/MIC-DKFZ/nnUNet).
 Note that we implemented nnU-Net V2 in our paper.

 We provide the required data converting files in ```./baselines_requirements/nnU-Net```.
 You can create your own code by following the official repository.
-We also provide the testing files in the folder to applying the metrics we used in our paper.
+We also provide the testing files in the folder to apply the metrics we used in our paper.

 There is one necessary change.
 In ```./training/nnUNetTrainer/nnUNetTrainer.py```, you need to replace the following
 ```